chriscardillo/giftwrap/README.md

 }
 ```

-Now your package can access a command like `aws s3 ls` with the syntax `r aws$s3_ls()`, and you are free to develop on top of the giftwrapped function as you like.
+Now your package can access a command like `aws s3 ls` with the syntax `aws$s3_ls()`, and you are free to develop on top of the giftwrapped function as you like.

 -----